-In addition to debugging, LLMs have been applied to enhance the reliability of HDL code generation for specific hardware applications.
-Xiang et al. investigated this by developing a three-phase Pulse Width Modulation (PWM) generator using LLMs.
-Their study emphasized strategies such as role specification, hierarchical design, and error feedback mechanisms to address syntax errors and high-level semantic challenges in LLM-generated code~\cite{xiang2024digital}.
-The successful fabrication and validation of the PWM generator using tools like iVerilog and GTKWave underscore the potential of LLMs in integrated circuit (IC) design.
+In addition to general debugging, LLMs have been applied to improve the reliability of HDL code generation for specific hardware applications.
+Xiang et al. investigated this direction by developing a three-phase Pulse Width Modulation (PWM) generator using LLMs~\cite{xiang2024digital}.
+Their study emphasized role specification, hierarchical design, and error-feedback mechanisms to address both syntax errors and high-level semantic challenges in LLM-generated code.
+The successful fabrication and validation of the PWM generator using tools such as iVerilog and GTKWave underscore the potential of LLMs in integrated circuit (IC) design.
 This work also highlights the importance of integrating LLMs with existing EDA tools to improve their practical utility.

-Furthermore, LLMs have shown potential in addressing security-relevant hardware bugs.
-Ahmad et al. investigated the potential of LLMs for automatically repairing security-relevant hardware bugs in Verilog code~\cite{10462177}.
-The study introduced a framework for quantitatively evaluating LLMs' performance in fixing these bugs and compares their effectiveness against state-of-the-art automated repair tools.
-Experimental results showed that LLMs, particularly GPT-4, can effectively repair simple hardware security bugs and sometimes outperform existing tools.
-Detailed prompt engineering significantly enhanced the success rate of LLM-generated repairs.
-However, LLMs struggled with more complex issues like race conditions and multi-line fixes.
-The paper highlighted the potential of LLMs in hardware bug repair while acknowledging their limitations and suggests future research should focus on hybrid methods, fine-tuning LLMs for hardware-specific tasks, and improving prompt strategies for more complex bug fixes.
+Furthermore, LLMs have shown potential in repairing security-relevant hardware bugs.
+Ahmad et al. investigated the use of LLMs for automatically repairing security-relevant bugs in Verilog code~\cite{10462177}.
+Their study introduced a quantitative framework for evaluating LLM-based bug repair and compared LLM performance against state-of-the-art automated repair tools.
+Experimental results showed that LLMs, particularly GPT-4, can repair simple hardware security bugs and sometimes outperform existing tools.
+Detailed prompt engineering also improved repair success rates.
+However, LLMs struggled with more complex issues such as race conditions and multi-line fixes, suggesting that future work should explore hybrid methods, hardware-specific fine-tuning, stronger prompt strategies, and simulation- or formal-verification-guided repair.